jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

 You do this by adding it's location to the Windows PATH environment variable:

- 1. Click the `Start` button on the bottem left corner of your screen.
+ 1. Click the `Start` {% imgcap /images/windows_start_button.jpg 36 36 %} button on the bottem left corner of your screen.
  On the right side of the `Start Menu` you'll see `Computer`.
 Right click on `Computer` and choose `Properties` from the pop-up / context menu.

     {% imgcap /images/computer_properties.png Computer Properties %}